the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.9.0.1] 2018-11-30 =

+* Fix - Update common library to maximize compatibility with earlier PHP versions (our thanks to @megabit81 for highlighting this problem) [119073]
+* Fix - Update common library to ensure better compatibility with addons running inside multisite networks [119044]

 = [4.9] 2018-11-29 =

 * Feature - added new Tickets block for adding, managing, and displaying tickets